legoktm/claude-to-markdown/README.md

 Claude to Markdown does not transmit your data to myself nor any third-party service.
 The only exception is if you explicitly configure and use the GitHub integration, in which case the extension will communicate directly with GitHub.

+The following data is stored locally on your browser:

-The last Claude conversation you loaded is stored locally on your browser solely so it can be displayed back to you.
+* The last Claude conversation you loaded solely so it can be displayed back to you.
+  It will be replaced when you load a different conversation.
+* If you use the GitHub integration, a mapping of the Claude chat UUID and Gist URL will be stored for 30 days, so the existing Gist can be updated.

 ## License and credit